TransfuseLabs/transfuse-bridge/README.md

 # validator
-Offical repo for the Ionize asset bridge.
+Offical repo for the Transfuse Stellar Multichain asset bridge.
 Please note that this is a demo version, which currently supports:

 - Bi-directional swaps between `Ethereum Sepolia` and `Stellar testnet`
 - Assets that can be swapped: